Helmut Lieth

 Friedrich Heinrich Helmut Lieth (16 December 1925 – 16 April 2015) was a German ecologist, botanist and phytogeographer.

 Biography

 Lieth received his doctorate in Biology from the University of Cologne in 1953 and became a private lecturer at the University of Stuttgart-Hohenheim in 1960.
-He was then visiting professor in Venezuela and Colombia, professor of botany at the University of Hawaii and at the University of North Carolina at Chapel Hill.
-From 1977 to 1992 he was a professor at the University of Osnabrück where he held the chair for ecology.
+He was then a visiting professor in Venezuela and Colombia, professor of botany at the University of Hawaii and at the University of North Carolina at Chapel Hill.
+From 1977 to 1992 he was a professor at the University of Osnabrück where he held the chair of ecology.

 Helmut Lieth married Magdalena Roth in 1952.
 The couple had a daughter and three sons.